-Simple Steps for Zero-Waste Costumes
+Easy Tips for Zero-Waste Costumes

 Halloween costumes are often manufactured to last for just a few wears.
-To keep prices low, fabrics are made from unrecyclable plastic, and end up in landfills.
+To keep prices low, fabrics are made from unrecyclable plastic and end up in landfills.
 The single-use designs, low-quality synthetic materials, fast fashion production, excessive packaging, and short lifecycles make Halloween a high-waste holiday.

-Plus unethical labor practices, synthetic dyes, and limited usability compound the issue.
+Unethical labor practices, synthetic dyes, and limited usability compound the issue.
 Trend-driven consumer demands, lack of awareness, and overconsumption contribute to the environmental impact, as many costumes end up as waste after minimal use.

 • Upcycling: Use old clothing or materials you already have to create a unique costume.
 For example, turn old clothes into a zombie costume or a scarecrow outfit.